Coralie Dubost

-Coralie Dubost (born 4 March 1983) is a French jurist and politician serving as the member of National Assembly for the 3rd constituency of Hérault between 2017 and 2022.
+Coralie Dubost (born 4 March 1983) is a French jurist and politician who served as the member of National Assembly for the 3rd constituency of the Hérault department from 2017 to 2022.
 She is a member of La République En Marche!
 (LREM).
-Accused of mismanagement of her mandate fees, she announced her withdrawal from political life three weeks before the 2022 legislative elections.
+Accused of mismanagement of her mandate fees, she announced her withdrawal from the political scene three weeks prior to the 2022 legislative election, declining to run for reelection to a second term in office.

 Political career

 Ahead of the 2017 legislative election, Dubost built the local chapter of La République En Marche! in Montpellier, growing a membership of 5,400 within ten months.

 After she entered Parliament, Dubost served as one of four deputy chairpersons of the LREM parliamentary group alongside Pacôme Rupin, Danièle Hérin and Gilles Le Gendre under the leadership of group president Richard Ferrand (2017–2018).
 In 2018, she supported Laetitia Avia to become group president, a position Le Gendre was elected to.
 She serves as Vice President of the Committee on Legal Affairs.
 In addition to her committee assignments, she is a member of the French-Chinese Parliamentary Friendship Group.

 In May 2020, Dubost joined En commun (EC), a group within LREM led by Barbara Pompili.

 In September 2020, Dubost was a candidate to succeed Le Gendre as parliamentary group president; she came in fourth.
 In the final round of the vote, she endorsed Christophe Castaner, who appointed her as one of his deputies alongside Aurore Bergé.